miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 If we apply voltage in forward bias this barrier can be overcome, and the material becomes conductive.
 If we apply voltage in reverse bias, the holes move to the negative side, while the electrons move to the plus pole of the battery, which makes the barrier even bigger, and allows no current to flow.
 Through that, we have created a component which allows current to flow in only one direction, which we call a diode.
 A diode can be used to protect our circuits against reverse voltage, or to rectify alternating current to direct current.
 There a special diodes, such as LEDs, which light up in forward bias and Zener diodes, which allow us to protect our devices from overvoltage.

+### Example
+#### Transcript
+Now, let's put theory into practice with a hands-on demonstration.

+To begin, we need a power source of 5V, a breadboard, a standard 1N4007 diode, a 330 Ohm resistor, an LED (we used white), and a jumper wires.

+- Start by connecting the positive terminal of the lab bench power supply to one end of the breadboard, and the negative terminal to the other.
+- Now, place the standard silicon diode into the breadboard, ensuring that its cathode, marked with a stripe, is connected to the negative rail.
+- Next, connect one end of the resistor to the anode of the silicon diode, and the other end to the positive rail.
+This creates the path for our current to flow.
+- If we now turn on the lab bench power supply, we can see that the current is flowing just as expected.
+- However, if we change the polarity, the current stops flowing, as the diode is in reverse bias!
+- If we use an LED instead of this standard diode, it will even light up when in forward bias.
+- Again, in reverse-bias, no current is flowing.
 ## Level 9 - The Transistor
 ### Lecture
 There is one more component that is used in practically every electronics device today, and makes all our technologies possible.
 It is another application of semiconductor technology and you certainly heard about it at some point - the transistor.
 The transistor is like a switch that can turn on and off current flow.
 However, it does so without needing any mechanical components.